webdevelopers-eu/z-template/README.md

 ### Javascript

-Non-module version: Include `template.css` and `template.bundle.min.js` on your page.
-Change the "…" to reflect the path to the library.
+Including `template.css` and `template.bundle.min.js` on your page is all you need to get started.
+Simply add the following code to your HTML file and replace the "…" with the path to the library:

     <html>
         <head>